Berkeley-MDes/tdf-fa23-CD3-github/README.md

 <img alt="Error message context" src="./weekly-reports/error.png" width="600"><img alt="Error message detail" src="./weekly-reports/error-etopanelview.png" width="286">

 👀 I resized the table based on the desk at my home, adjusted the human figure to my height, and set the phone's dimensions and camera positions according to the iPhone 11 Pro Max model.
-I wonder what is a good practie to locate the precise data of the original phone design since I didn't find the information and had to search for figma mockups and do hand mearsurements.
+I wonder what is a good practice to locate the precise data of the original phone design since I didn't find the information and had to search for Figma mockups and do hand measurements.

 <img alt="Table resized" src="./weekly-reports/table.png" width="600">
 <img alt="Sketch of phone" src="./weekly-reports/phone-sketch.jpg" width="300">